samantoz/samantoz.github.io/_portfolio/portfolio-1.md

 ---
 title: "1.
-Historical Sales and ACtive Inventory"
+Historical Sales and Active Inventory"
 excerpt: "This project is about building a binary classifier which gives a list of product IDs which need to be retained in the inventory or list of products that need to be removed using Exploratory Data Analysis."
 collection: portfolio
 ---